-L v M: Represented a claimant who runs a financially successful pet breading business which suffered significant economic damage following statements made by commercial rivals on Facebook and website chatrooms.
+L v M: Represented a claimant who ran a financially successful pet breeding business which suffered significant economic damage following statements made by commercial rivals on Facebook and website chatrooms.

 D v J: Represented a multiple-property landlord who sought an injunction to prevent a previous landlord making numerous defamatory and financially devastating approaches to tenants.

 Michael defends and prosecutes across a wide range of cases including offences of serious violence, firearms offences, violent disorder, fraud and sex offences.